Witten-O'Raifeartaigh potential revisited in the context of Warm Inflation: Warm Inflation in the steep left wing of the Witten-O'Raifeartaigh potential

 \section{Warm Inflation in the steep left wing of the Witten-O'Raifeartaigh potential}

 With the given graceful exit conditions furnished in the previous section, we see that Warm Inflation can take place in the steep left wing of the Witten-O'Raifeartaigh potential, but the last several $e$-folds of inflation will take place near the bottom of the potential as that is the region where Warm Inflation can gracefully exit.
 Thus, we can consider that Warm Inflation will mainly take place in the left branch but near the bottom of the potential.
-It is important to note that if we take values of $\lambda$ smaller than unity (which, in turn, will result in super-Planckian values of $\phi_0$ that are theoretically not well-supported), the steep left wing will become shallower with decreasing $\lambda$ near the bottom of the potential, and the left wing will keep becoming less steeper, as has been shown in Fig.~\ref{fig_pot_lambda}.
+It is important to note that if we take values of $\lambda$ smaller than unity (which, in turn, will result in super-Planckian values of $\phi_0$ that might be problematic from an effective field theory point of view), the steep left wing will become shallower with decreasing $\lambda$ near the bottom of the potential, and the left wing will keep becoming less steeper, as has been shown in Fig.~\ref{fig_pot_lambda}.
 As the potential looses its steepness in its left wing with decreasing values of $\lambda$, Warm Inflation will take place in weak dissipative regime when $\lambda$ becomes lesser than unity.
-Thus for our model analysis we will stick to $\lambda\geq1$ (resulting in $\phi_0\leq m_p$) which is also theoretically well-motivated and let Warm inflation take place in the strong dissipative regime.
+Therefore, in our following analysis, we will consider $\lambda\geq1$ for which Warm Inflation takes place in the strong dissipative regime.
+Additionally, $\lambda\geq1$ results in $\phi_0\leq m_p$, which is well justified from the effective field theory prospective.